JOURNAL INFORMATION

 Article Processing Charges (APC)

 To finance and maintain our high-quality open access articles, IJER requires the author(s) of accepted articles to pay a one-time Article Processing Charge (APC).
 There are no charges for submission, rejected articles, figures, colour and length of articles.
 Also, there are no hidden and/or surcharges whatsoever.
 APC is payable when the article has been accepted for publication and when an invoice has been delivered.
 APC is used to cover all costs related to publishing, online hosting, and the archiving of each article.
-The current rate is 200 USD (R3 700) per article, and this is subject to review from time to time.
+As of January 2024, a fee of 460 USD (R8,500) per article is applicable, and this rate is subject to periodic review.
 The corresponding author will be required to make the payment and provide proof of payment within the stipulated period stated in the invoice.
 The article will only be published once full payment has been received.